mitriemin/fext/README.md

 - Magisk by topjohnwu or KSU by tiann
 - 8 Gen 1 or 8 Gen+ 1
 - realme UI 4.0 and higher

+## Overheating
+Known issue 8 Gen 1 is overheating.
+My module fix it.
+What we have alternative?

+- [perf limit xiaomi 12] (https://github.com/Magisk-Modules-Alt-Repo/perf-limit-xiaomi-12 "GitHub")
+- Frigus Thermal

+Perf limit, is only lock max freqs.
+It can't full fix overheating, but downgrade performance.

+Frigus Thermal incorrect work, because it check CPU temperature sensors, what can show very big jumping (±10°C/m).

+My module check CPU temp like Frigus, but correct value and then select one of limit for freqs like perf limit.
+But it doesn't all.
+I changed some kernel settings for better cooling device.
+It's all help FEXT show lowest temp in hard scenes and save performance bigger then MTK 8200 Ultra, SD870, Tensor G2